Olliiee/Flight-Ambiance/README.md

 # Introduction
 This is a stand alone application for the Micrsoft Flight Simulator 2020.
 It based on my former App CrewSounds for FS9.
 Flight Ambiance tries to create a more realistic ambiance during the virtual flight.
-Depending on the current situation you can hear the passangers are entering the aircaft during the boarding process.
+Depending on the current situation i.e. you can hear the passangers are entering the aircaft during the boarding process.
 When the flightdeck door is closed the announcments sounds a bit muffled.

 ![Main](docimages/main.png)
 # Requirements